rajatslakhina/AI-Knowledge/article_10_mcp_setup.md

 ---

-*This concludes the 10-part series on AI in Software Engineering.
-Each article can be used as a standalone reference or read in sequence as a complete guide.*
+*This concludes the foundational 10 articles of the 14-part series on AI in Software Engineering.
+Each article can be used as a standalone reference or read in sequence.
+Articles 11–14 continue with advanced topics: Claude Code 2.x, Git integration, GitMCP, and Jira/Linear MCP workflows.*